L-Bot-AU/DUCTF-Write-Ups/Crypto/Break Me!/solution.md

 and so on until we figure out all characters in the key: **!\_SECRETSOURCE\_!**.
 Finally, we can decrypt our original output after entering nothing (which would be the encryption of `flag + key`) with the known `key` through AES-ECB and retrieve the flag: **DUCTF{ECB_M0DE_K3YP4D_D474_L34k}**

 # Note
-There was a problem with using the socket module in that requests seemed to be unexpectedly stitched together or mixed up, so we had to alternate between appending the current value and previous value of `chec_char`, and we also had to progressively modify our code with the part of the key that we knew was correct.
+There was a problem with using the socket module in that requests seemed to be unexpectedly stitched together or mixed up, so we had to alternate between appending the current value and previous value of `check_char`, and we also had to progressively modify our code with the part of the key that we knew was correct.